15% of Workplaces Have Been Subjected to a Coroner’s Inquest or Fatality Inquiry

-To learn more about coroner’s inquests and fatality inquiries and what to do if your workplace is subjected to one, attend our April 22 webinar.
+To learn more about coroner’s inquests and fatality inquiries and what to do if your workplace is subjected to one, watch our April 22 webinar recording.

 This 90-minute session by OHS lawyers Cheryl A. Edwards and Loretta Bouwmeester will provide insight into the unique inquest process, including strategies to manage this process, minimize negative publicity and avoid recommendations that could impact future functioning of your business.

 The webinar will cover topics including: